vinas94/MountainCarProblem/README.md

 <br>
 <br>

 The methods applied in this report approximate state values for every possible action.
 These approximations can be used to create state space quality surfaces.
 Some of these surfaces are displayed in Figure 4.
 Interestingly, all of the shapes are rather distinct, yet have some key common features.
-For the Tabular method, there is a valley in the center with heights around 0.5 position and high velocity.
+For the Tabular method, there is a valley in the centre with heights around 0.5 position and high velocity.
 Some of the state values around the borders of the surface are missing - the agent never explored there.
-Offline RBF approximation looks very similar, yet it has values assigned for the unvisited states.
+The offline RBF approximation looks very similar, yet it has values assigned for the unvisited states.
 The Q-Learning quality surface is completely different though.
 It is very smooth, with heights around high velocity.